pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

  REFERENCES "remindersListGroups"("id")
 ```

-It may be disappointing to have to weaken your domain modeling to accomodate synchronization, but
+It may be disappointing to have to weaken your domain modeling to accommodate synchronization, but
 that is the unfortunate reality of a distributed schema.
 In order to allow multiple versions of your
 schema to be run on devices so that each device can create new records and edit existing records
 that all devices can see, you will need to make some compromises.